 Let’s Encrypt and paid SSL certificates both enable you to add a secure connection to your site.
 However, they offer differing levels of validation and support.
 Most business and e-commerce websites will be better off opting for a paid SSL certificate, whereas smaller sites may find Let’s Encrypt to be sufficient.

-I do offer SSL registration, renewal, installation and support.
+I do offer SSL registration, renewal, installation, and support.
 So feel free to get in touch if you need help with any of these things.